kiwi0fruit/enaml-video-app/setup/README.md

     - type dot (`.`), type space (` `),
     - drag'n'drop `install` script to the terminal, enter

+## Uninstall

-7. If you need to uninstall environment - run terminal with activated root conda environment.
+If you need to uninstall environment - run terminal with activated root conda environment.
 Then type:

     conda env remove --name enaml_video_app

 Sometimes conda environment is not deleted but renamed and placed to special trash folder inside root Miniconda installation.
 It's out of action this way but still takes disk space - you may need to delete it manually to free the space.

+## Reinstall

-8. If you need to reinstall the app (this would be with latest packages) simply run installation again: it will delete the appropriate environment first.
+If you need to reinstall the app (this would be with latest packages) simply run installation again: it will delete the appropriate environment first.

+*Save this folder somewhere in case you would like to reinstall it in future*.